HBPMedical/mip-deployment/documentation/NewDataRequirements.md

 * All the column names that exist in the csvs **must** also exist in the CDEsMetadata.json file.
 The csv can have less columns than the CDEs in the metadata but **NOT** more.
 * The `dataset` CDE is **required** to exist in the CDEsMetadata.json and as a column in the csvs.

-# Loading Data on Exareme1

-## New Data on existing Pathology

-If you don't want to create a new pathology with **custom variables** then you just need to add your data, in csv format, inside the pathology folder in the `data` directory, for example in the `data/dementia` directory.

-There can be many csv files in a pathology.

-If your data do not match the specifications of MIP, a message will be shown when installing the software.

 ## New Pathology

 If you want to add a new pathology on MIP then you need to create a new folder inside the `data` directory with the name of your pathology.
 Inside that folder you need to add: